cran/MazamaLocationUtils/README.md

 When working with environmental monitoring time series, one of the first things you have to do is create unique identifiers for each individual time series.
-In an ideal world, each environmental time series would have both a `deviceID` and a `locationID` that uniquely identify the specific instrument making measurements and the physical location where measurements are made.
-A unique `timeseriesID` could be produced as `deviceID_locationID`.
+In an ideal world, each environmental time series would have both a `locationID` and a `deviceID` that uniquely identify the specific instrument making measurements and the physical location where measurements are made.
+A unique `timeseriesID` could be produced as `locationID_deviceID`.
 Metadata associated with each `timeseriesID` would contain basic information needed for downstream analysis including at least:

-`timeseriesID, deviceID, locationID, longitude, latitude, ...`
+`timeseriesID, locationID, deviceID, longitude, latitude, ...`

 * An extended time series for a mobile sensor would group by `deviceID`.
 * Multiple sensors placed at a single location could be be grouped by `locationID`.